Carlyle, Warburg Pincus sell India shares as market rebounds

 "We will definitely see more and more exits.
 Perhaps most of the investments that are more than three years old, if the stock market rally continues," said Vikram Utamsingh, head of private equity advisory at KPMG in India.

-Temasek Holdings and Singapore sovereign fund GIC are looking to sell a part or all of their holdings in ICICI Bank Ltd (ICBK.NS), India's second-largest lender, local media recently reported.
+Temasek Holdings TEM.UL and Singapore sovereign fund GIC GIC.UL are looking to sell a part or all of their holdings in ICICI Bank Ltd (ICBK.NS), India's second-largest lender, local media recently reported.

-Temasek owns 3.5 percent in ICICI Bank, which is valued at roughly 36 billion rupees.
-GIC has a 1.8 percent stake in the bank that has a market value of 18.5 billion rupees, according to Thomson Reuters data.
+Temasek owns 3.5 percent in ICICI Bank, which is valued at roughly 36 billion rupees ($727 million).
+GIC has a 1.8 percent stake in the bank that has a market value of 18.5 billion rupees ($374 million), according to Thomson Reuters data.

 Private equity exits through the Indian IPO market dropped 66 percent last year to $85 million in 15 deals, according to data from industry tracker VCCircle.com.